 Geelong Carousel, 1 Eastern Beach Rd, Geelong Waterfront

-The library is magnificent from the outside and inside there's a whole floor dedicated to kids, with children’s books, puppets, toys and dress-ups – kids stuff Geelong locals and visitors can enjoy.
+The Geelong Library and Heritage Centre – or The Dome – is magnificent from the outside.
+Inside there’s a whole floor dedicated to kids, with children’s books, puppets, toys and dress-ups – kids’ stuff Geelong locals and visitors can enjoy.
 Geelong Library review

 Geelong Library and Heritage Centre, 51 Little Malop St, Geelong